SternDan/Mpox_Multiplex_Assay/README.md

 - Parts of Figure S12

 ## "11 Shiny App Spox"
 A Shiny app to analyze results of measurements for the epi-panel.
 It analyzes results of two plates simultaneously.
 Metadata is loaded from Word protocol files, MFI data are quantified using VIG as a standard (IgG data for both IgG and IgM).
 Predictions based on an early LDA model trained on acute data are also contained but not used for the final predictions.
-The folder contains input and output from one exemplarily run.
+The folder contains input and output from one exemplarly run.
 Full input and output files can be provided, if needed.

 Depends on the following input files: